Ruled paper: United Kingdom

 There appears to be no British Standard.
-However, the line spacing for adult ruled paper is most commonly 8 mm and squared maths paper is 5 mm².
+However, the line spacing for adult ruled paper is most commonly 8 mm and squared maths paper has a 5 mm grid.
+Narrow ruled line spacing is typically 6 mm.

 There is specialist handwriting paper available for primary schools ("Education standard Learn to Write Exercise books") and a British Standard BS4448 ("Specification for school exercise books and papers").
-You can find ruled paper at 15 mm spacing and squared maths paper at 10 mm² spacing.
+You can find ruled paper at 15 mm spacing and squared maths paper at 10 mm spacing.

 Anything above primary school tends to use adult ruling.